Mobius creates unordinary STEM learning environments to engage and inspire the next generation of leaders.

-Mobius is invested in growing the STEM pipeline by creating innovative lessons and projects that develop the 21st Century skills of creativity and collaboration in STEM learning environments.
+Mobius invests in creating innovative lessons and projects that develop the 21st Century skills of creativity and collaboration in STEM learning environments.
 To meet the global challenges we face, we must go far beyond training young learners to memorize facts for tests.
 Mobius uses the power of performance, play and reflective practice to engage the next generation of leaders.

 · The Mobius Method K-12 curriculum is a movement-based approach to teaching STEM concepts that has been tested with thousands of children and teachers across the US.
 The lessons cover Earth & Space, Life and Physical sciences and are tied to Next Generation Science Standards.
 Individual lessons and units are available at TeachersPayTeachers for an affordable rate.
 Units typically culminate with a simple performance to demonstrate learning.

 “Mobius is a fabulous way to teach those difficult science concepts.
 I was amazed at how well movement helped students deepen and retain information."